The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Baltimore, MD

 English

-Elizabeth Barry is a Neurologist in Baltimore, Maryland.
+Elizabeth Barry is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Barry is rated as an Experienced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-Her top areas of expertise are Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, and Dravet Syndrome.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, and Dravet Syndrome.

 Experienced in Epilepsy with Myoclonic-Atonic Seizures